zzzprojects/EntityFramework-Extensions/docs/pages/api/options/batch-timeout.md

 {% endhighlight %}

 ## Purpose
-Having access to change the `BatchTimeout` give you the flexibility required when some operation is too slow to complete due to several reasons such as:
+Having access to change the `BatchTimeout` gives you the flexibility required when some operations are too slow to complete due to several reasons such as:
 - Batch Size
 - Column Size
 - Latency